 Grab your scythe and get to work

 Harvester was written and designed by Gilbert P. Austin, who also directed all of the FMV sequences.
-He disappeared from the gaming industry after 1995, leading everyone to believe he was a talentless hack or an evil genius, depending on who you ask.
-Austin has actually worked on another game before retiring, The Fortress of Dr Radiaki, even though ironically it came out way before the FMV adventure.
+He disappeared from the gaming industry after 1995, leading everyone to believe he was either a talentless hack or an evil genius.
+Austin actually ended up working on another game before retiring, The Fortress of Dr Radiaki (which was, for lack of a better word, not very well received), even though ironically it came out way before the FMV adventure.

 Reading the post-mortem interview, reveals that he handled most of the creative work by himself: designing, writing the script and guiding the creative team around the art.
 His intention was to spark a debate about controversial violence in videogames and how Steve is really the person sitting in front of the monitor, the player.
 When he completed shooting the actors, by 1994, he left the lead programmer, Lee Jacobson, in charge of development.

 In 1994, the team made-up a quick trailer – looking nothing like the final product – to be shown at that year Consumer Electronic Show, which caught many people’s attention.
 Everyone was sure Harvester would actually beat Sierra to the punch for best FMV horror game, because of how over-the-top it was, even compared to Roberta Williams’ graphic foray.
 Harvester should have been the shining star that launched the career of Future Vision/DigiFx Interactive studio, but instead came out more like a meteorite.

 Two years is a long time and times change